azoth-lang/azoth.language.reference/src/extrema-types.md

 Functions declared without a return arrow (`->`) and return type are defaulted to returning `void`.
 Explicitly declaring a function as returning `void` is a non-fatal error.

-For purposes of covariance and contravariance, "`void`" acts like a top type.
-For example, if a base class function returns "`void`" then it can be overridden with a function returning any type.
-Likewise, when evaluating type constraints it is a supertype of all other types.
-This is what makes it an extrema type.

-**TODO:** reconsider `void` top type behavior.
-It seems like it should require an implicit conversion.
+The `void` type is not a supertype or subtype of any other type except for `never` which is a subtype of all types including `void`.
+However, there is an implicit conversion from any type to `void`.
+This implicit conversion allows one to explicitly override a `void` returning method with one that returns a value.